brianhill/bayesian-statistics/daily_schedule_term_3.md

 * Tuesday, Dec.
 17 &mdash; The Hepatitis B vaccination study

-&nbsp;

 *Wikipedia entries on technical topics are often not very clear.
-This one on the Metropolis-Hastings is a jewel:*
+This one on Metropolis-Hastings is a jewel:*

-&nbsp;

 <img src="./resources/MetropolisHastings-Wikipedia.png" alt="MetropolisHastings-Wikipedia" width="90%">